User login

 • Audio software to record, edit and output the audio.

-Budget at least £100 for the microphone and headphones.
+Budget at least £150 to cover the microphone and headphones.
 Audio recording and editing software can be found for free - Audacity is an excellent choice.

 To film and edit video, you’ll need some extra equipment: